 18. Do a food tour of your city

 While you can certainly sign up for a professionally organized food tour, a more budget-friendly option is to put together your own itinerary.

 Pick at least three spots you want to visit in your city.
 This can be as simple as checking out different dessert spots in your city or sampling different taco joints.
 Decide which theme you’d like to do and make it fun.

 19. Listen to live music in your city

 I recently went to Nashville with my sister and we had so much fun checking out the local Honky Tonks.
 Most cities have places where you can listen to live music, such as a concert venue, festival, restaurant or local bar.
 Check to see who’s playing in your neighborhood.

 Did you know that the library offers more than just free books?
 You can also borrow DVDS, magazines, CDs, and audiobooks.
 Some libraries offer free classes, workshops, and events for all ages.
 Check your local library to see what’s happening near you.

 21. Explore a local state or national park

-My boyfriend and I love hiking.
+My boyfriend and I love hiking, which makes this one of the best staycation ideas.
 We enjoy visiting nearby state parks to unplug for the day and connect with nature.
 Spending time outdoors can brighten your mood and make you feel refreshed.